EthenWilson/ethenwilson.github.io/README.md

 Syntax highlighted code block

 # Turtle Art Project
-  The Turtle Art Project (shown on the top of the website) used a basic "for i in range" code that implemented angles and movements (along with penup and down, to create a very interesting star - like drawing.
+  The Turtle Art Project (shown on the top of the website) used a basic "for i in range" code that implemented angles and movements (along with penup and down, to create a very interesting star-like drawing.

+# Rock Paper Scissors (RPS) Game
+  The Rock Paper Scissors Game was a bit more difficult to make.
+It involved more thought and using a random interger selection between 1-3 and assigning Rock ('r') to 1, Paper ('p') to 2, and Scissors ('s') to 3.

+  Here is the link to the RPS game.
 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).